henrik42/spring-break/README.md

 And run:

 	lein run spring-config-use-proxy-factory-bean.xml some_bean

+In this example we implemented an *around advice* --- i.e. we supplied code that runs before the proxied code and after the proxied code.
+This is the most general case of *wrapping*.
+We could have decided to not delegate to the proxied code at all, effectively replacing the code/bean.
+Or we could have done something with the parameters/aguments (i.e. changed/replaced) before passing them to the proxied code or we could have changed the returned value or mapped the exception in case one was thrown or whatever.

 Spring has a lot more ways of specifying how to apply some code/beans to some other code/beans (e.g. by type, annotation, regular expressions, etc) --- see the Spring AOP documentation for details.

+## Beware of endless recursion/cyclic references

+There are times when your *proxying code* **introduces** cyclic paths into the object references graph.

+**Idee: toString() Implementierungen, die über den Proxy gehen und damit Zyklen erzeugen, die aber nur durch den Proxy und seine Ausgabe von Parametern entstehen.
+Lösung: thread-local binding**

 # Using CGLIB